canonical/ubuntu-pro-for-wsl/docs/tutorial/index.md

 **What you'll need:**

-- A Windows 11 machine with access to the Microsoft Store and a minimum of 16GB of RAM and 8-core processor.
+- A Windows 11 machine with access to the Microsoft Store and a minimum of 16GB of RAM and 8-core processor

-- Familiarity with the Windows PowerShell.
+- Familiarity with the Windows PowerShell

 <br/>